 Review: Blood and Daring: How Canada Fought the American Civil War and Forged a Nation.
 By John Boyko.
 Toronto: Knopf Canada, 2013.
 Pp. 355.

 The story of how the American Civil War brought the British North American colonies to form the Dominion of Canada is well known.
 Every Canadian history textbook covers the issue, as do previous specialist works by Robin Winks in 1960 and Greg Marquis fifteen years ago.
-With the 150th anniversaries of both the end of the Civil War and of Confederation soon approaching, the need for a new work on Canada during this turbulent period would help the field.
+With the 150th anniversaries of both the end of the Civil War and of Confederation soon approaching, the need for a new work on Canada during this turbulent period would help both fields.
 John Boyko, a school administrator and author of five previous books, produced this book for that purpose.
 The result, however, is a major disappointment.
 The author contributes nothing new to the scholarship.
 Even if he intended it for the popular market, flaws in research, analysis and writing reduce its value considerably.